yangchuansheng/plone.docker/docs/usage.rst

 `by writing the database files to disk on the host system using its own internal volume management <https://docs.docker.com/engine/tutorials/dockervolumes/>`_.
-The advantages of this approach is that you can deploy your Plone stack anywhere, without having to prepare hosts in advance or care about read/write permission or selinux policy rules.
+The advantages of this approach is that you can deploy your Plone stack anywhere, without having to prepare hosts in advance or care about read/write permission or SELinux `(Security-Enhanced Linux) <https://en.wikipedia.org/wiki/Security-Enhanced_Linux>`_ policy rules.
 The downside is that the files may be hard to locate for tools and applications that run directly on the host system, i.e. outside containers.

 * Use data volumes with Plone::